Book of Judges: Historicity

 Scholars are divided on the historicity of Judges: while some view parts of it—like the Song of Deborah—as reflecting genuine memories of pre-monarchic Israel, most critical scholars see it as largely non-historical.

 Some scholars doubt whether any of the people named as judges existed, while William G. Dever finds it historically plausible.
 For Israel Finkelstein, the historical reliability of the Book of Judges cannot be assessed by the possible inclusion of heroic tales from earlier eras because it is impossible to know to what extent those tales are based on authentic memories of local heroes and wars preserved over the centuries in the form of epic poems or popular folktales.
 Lester Grabbe generally considers the Book of Judges too problematic to use as a historical source for much the same reasons, but acknowledges that an actual historical core can be found in the Judges stories and cannot be ruled out by archeological evidence.

 Among anthropologists, few believe in a leap from independent tribes to monarchy.
 Most accept an intermediate stage of chiefdom as may be reflected in the Book of Judges.
 These chiefdoms were inter-tribal confederacies temporarily formed for the purpose of war and led by military chief, called a judge.
-Historian Max Ostrovsky finds the law of bun (herem) a characteristic element of chiefdom-level warfare worldwide, wherever culture reached the level of chiefdom.
-Similar buns were practiced before the introduction of slavery and empire which are more characteristic of monarchies.
+Historian Max Ostrovsky finds the law of ban (herem) a characteristic element of chiefdom-level warfare worldwide, wherever culture reached the level of chiefdom.
+Similar bans were practiced before the introduction of slavery and empire which are more characteristic of monarchies.
 Hence the accounts of the Book of Judges may reflect historical reality.